Understanding the Statute of Limitations in Texas and Your Personal Injury Case

 Each state has a statute of limitations that apply in personal injury cases.

-The Limitations of Personal Actions statute of the Trial, Judgment, and Appeal Title of the state code clearly defines the deadlines for filing a lawsuit in a personal injury case.
+The Limitations of Personal Actions statute of the Trial, Judgment, and Appeal Title of the Texas state code clearly defines the deadlines for filing a lawsuit in a personal injury case.

 It also contains information regarding exceptions to the general rule.

 A statute of limitations is a deadline for filing a lawsuit.

 In most personal injury cases in Texas, you have two years from the accident or the injury date to file a lawsuit.